Sanglorian/orcus/Orcus Rulebook - current.md

 ## Retraining

-If you are unsatisfied with a feat, kit, power or skill you chose, you may trade one old option for a new one each time you gain a level.
+If you are unsatisfied with a feat, kit, power, or skill you chose, you may trade one old option for a new one each time you gain a level.
 One retraining per level, only.

-You cannot retrain a feat, skill or power that serves as a requirement for any other character option you have.
+You cannot retrain a feat, power, or skill that serves as a requirement for any other character option you have.

 While some details are given below, the key is that retraining is meant to allow the player character to make a different decision, but not a better one.

 The one exception to this rule is feats; because you can meet the requirements for more powerful feats over time, it is acceptable to trade out a weaker feat for a more powerful one once you meet the requirements of the more powerful one.

 **Feat:** The new feat can be any that you meet the requirements of.
-If you gained the original feat in a special way (e.g. through a class feature), the new selection must have been available to you at the time.
+If you gained the original feat in a special way (for example, through a class feature), the new selection must have been available to you at the time.

 **Kit:** You can select any kit.
-You must also retrain any powers that you only had access to thanks to your old kit.
+You must also retrain any powers that you only had access to thanks to your old kit (these do not count against your one retraining per level).

-**Power:** The new power can be any that you meet the requirements of, that is of the same type, level and class as the power you are replacing.
+**Power:** The new power can be any that you meet the requirements of, that is of the same type (attack or utility) and same or lower level as the power you are replacing.

-**Skill:** The new trained skill must have been available to you at the time you selected the old skill.
+**Skill:** The new trained skill must be one you are eligible to take (typically, because it is a class skill).

+### Replacing powers

+At certain levels, you can replace an existing power of a lower level with a power of your current level.
+This is separate to, and in addition to, retraining.

+Retraining only allows you to replace a power with another of the same or lower level.
+Replacing allows you to replace a lower-level power with a higher-level one.

 ## Tiers

-Adventures that take place with Adventurer tier monsters, traps and player characters (i.e. those between levels 1 and 10) will likely be focused on more local issues, like rescuing a village or defeating a clan of orcs.
+Adventures that take place with Adventurer tier monsters, traps, and player characters (in other words, those between levels 1 and 10) will likely be focused on more local issues, like rescuing a village or defeating a clan of orcs.
 Prestige tier adventures might involve more dramatic concerns, like the fate of kingdoms.
 You might end up fighting a dragon or rooting out an extraplanar plot to control an entire city.
 In Epic tier, you may fight the devils that run Hell or save the entire world from devastation.

 The levels correspond to the tiers as follows:

 *Level 1-10:* Adventurer tier
-*Level 11:-20* Prestige tier
+*Level 11-20* Prestige tier
 *Level 21-30:* Epic tier

 Tiers do not have a mechanical effect in and of themselves, but they represent a new stage in the player characters’ journeys.
 An epic character is much more capable than an adventurer character.